As it turns out, we really don’t have to forgive everyone.

 We put others on a mental list entitled, “Not worthy of forgiveness,” while we couldn’t imagine our own names being on it.
 Do we truly think we are any more worthy of forgiveness than others?
 I mean, think about it…every sin has the same root: we think our way of doing things or our way of thinking is better than God’s way.
 The sins themselves have different degrees of how they shake out, how many people are affected, and how the world categorizes them.
 But, the root?
 All the same.

-So what I am saying is even the people we would least like to forgive?
+So what I am saying is that even the people we would least like to forgive?
 We have done things equally as ‘unforgivable.’
 We cannot say that they don’t deserve our forgiveness if we want to speak the truth.
 That leaves us with the only option left: we have to forgive them.

 Wait!
 We don’t have to.
 On our own, anyway.
 We can’t!
 However, we have a God that upon being asked, will replace our feelings of unforgiveness with His peace that passes understanding.
 I’ve experienced it.
 It is the most free and liberated feeling.
 It can only be from God.
 It is beyond-words-wonderful.